 If there is an eventual IPO, learn how to position yourself to buy Neuralink stock.
-Open an account with a commission-free online broker such as M1 Finance in anticipation of its public debut.
+Get access to select IPOs with Tradestation, which offers free IPO access to all customers.

 Neuralink — Recent News